jjacobohdz/stokkur_rest_api/README.md

 This project provides a REST API to manage accounts.

-The project is based on the Spring Framework.
+The project is based on the Spring Boot framework.
 Specifically it uses the following modules:

 - Spring Data JPA

-- Spring Boot REST
+- Spring REST

 - Spring Security